litegraph-tsx/litegraph.tsx/ROADMAP.md

 - [ ] Ensure all of the previously global variables are in the correct module.

-- [ ] Shunt migration of ES6 classes along with version as it affects 3 spots in ComfyUI for ContextMenu
+- [ ] Shunt migration of ES6 classes along with version so calls to constructors doesn't bomb adopter's code

 - [ ] node/Math.js and length bug fixes